Connecting Clients to your LizardFS installation¶

 Optional settings for performance on *NIX¶

-On most systems adding big_writes to the options will significantly increase your throughput since it will force the fuse libraray to use writes > 4k.
+On most systems adding big_writes to the options will significantly increase your throughput since it will force the fuse library to use writes > 4k.

 $ mfsmount -o big_writes,nosuid,nodev,noatime /mnt/lizardfs